MonitorZero/Mon0-RT/README.md

 # Mon0-RT
-<strong>MonitorZero's Repair Tool</strong>

 ![Mon0-RT-General](https://user-images.githubusercontent.com/84548743/157490948-b5834a79-bc28-418b-b55f-0cb500ab5207.PNG)

-There are many tools like it but this is my own.
+There are many like it, but this is my own.

 This tool uses built in resources from Windows and also relies on some portable apps.
 Such as Ccleaner,PuTTy, and others.
 This can be used to do quick virus scans, check open ports, check shares, do tune-ups, and more.
 All with a convinient one click GUI built using PySimpleGUI

+This can be placed on a USB drive and taken from client to client for easy to use diagnosis and repair.
+Portable apps are used in this and can be found in the Python Source file or at the bottom of this Read Me.
+They are not required but functionality will be limited.

+</br></br></br>
 <b>Bottom Tray</b>

+Visable from all Tabs

 IP Address - Gives the current local IP Address of the machine